NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-exceptions.md

 ![eyeball_test_error](../../figures/eyeball_test_error.jpg)

 they could easily conclude there is a bug as a lake is unlikely to triple its volume and then lose it again in the space of a few hours.
-"Eyeballing" tests like these are time consuming as they must be done by a human.
-However the process can be partially or fully automated by creating basic "sanity checks".
-For example the water level at one time should be within, say, 10% of the water level at the previous time step.
+"Eyeballing" tests like these are time-consuming as they must be done by a human.
+However, the process can be partially or fully automated by creating basic "sanity checks".
+For example, the water level at one time should be within, say, 10% of the water level at the previous time step.
 Another check could be that there are no negative values, as a lake can't be -30% full.
 These sort of tests can't cover every way something can be visibly wrong, but they are much easier to automate and will suffice for most cases.

 <a name="Testing_if_non_integer_numbers_are_equal"></a>
 ### Testing if non-integer numbers are equal